purescript-contrib/purescript-book/text/chapter5.md

 {{#include ../exercises/chapter5/src/ChapterExamples.purs:Coulomb}}
 ```

 In this case, `Coulomb` is the _type_ and `MakeCoulomb` is the _data constructor_.
-These constructors live in different namespaces, even when the names are identical, such as with the `Volt` example.
+These live in different namespaces, even when the names are identical, such as with the `Volt` example.
 This is true for all ADTs.
-Note that although the type constructor and data constructor can have different names, in practice it is idiomatic for them to share the same name.
+Note that although the type and data constructor can have different names, in practice it is idiomatic for them to share the same name.
 This is the case with `Amp` and `Volt` types above.

 Another application of newtypes is to attach different _behavior_ to an existing type without changing its representation at runtime.
 We cover that use case in the next chapter when we discuss _type classes_.